 Produced by the Earth Observations Group, Nighttime data from the Visible Infrared Imaging Radiometer Suite (VIIRS) Day/Night Band (DNB) was used to create the version 1 suite of average radiance composite images.
 The products cover the globe from 75N latitude to 65S.
 The products are produced in 15 arc-second geographic grids and are made available in geotiff format as a set of 6 tiles.
-Version 1 does not screen out lights from aurora, fires, boats and other temporal lights.

 Data for these images are composited monthly and can therefore have discrepancies in the quality of data due to cloud cover and solar illumination.